orangejuice/blog/data/activity/book-理性的边界-2019/record.en.md

 date: 2020-03-17 20:01:35+08:00
 douban:
   rating: 8.6
-  subtitle: Noson Yanofsky / 2019 / CITIC Publishing Group
+  subtitle: Norton Yanofsky / 2019 / CITIC Publishing Group
 ---

-The translation is orthodox, the author is quite thoughtful.
-After reading the author's introduction, he seems to come from a strong background.
-The language in many places is rigorous and academic, yet there are places that are movingly described.
-However, the work does not consistently engage the reader on the topic.
-It's not a perfect read, but still decent for understanding these concepts.
+The translation is passable; the author seems quite thoughtful.
+After looking at the author's bio which reveals a strong background, the language often feels academic, like a scholarly paper, yet some descriptions are very moving.
+However, it does not maintain a consistent standard to captivate the readers on the topic.
+It's not a perfect book but fairly good for understanding these concepts.